mikedilger/gossip/README.md

 ### What Gossip Isn't

-Gossip doesn't use web technology (except for Websockets and HTTP fetch).
-There is no javascript.
-There is no HTML parsing.
-There is no HTML-based layout.
-There is no CSS.
-Because of this, there are no suprises.
-There are no XSS vulnerabilities.
-There are no CORS errors.
+Gossip doesn't use web technology (except for Websockets and HTTP GET).
+There is no JavaScript, no HTML parsing, no automatic fetch of other resources in order to draw the page, and no HTML/CSS-based layout.
+Because of this, there are no suprises, no XSS vulnerabilities, no JavaScript attack vectors, no CORS errors, and especially no fetching of page-referenced resources that you never intended to fetch.

 On the flip side, we have (currently) shitty fonts, no color emojis, and we render many frames per second which has a computation cost.

-This is a trade off that works for the developer, who wants a reliable and secure client, not necessarily a flashy one.
+This is a trade off that works for the developer, who wants a reliable, secure and privacy-oriented client, not necessarily a flashy one.

 ## Building and Installing